Smart Meter phone intergration

 What does a smart meter do?

-Customers with a smart meter also have more options when choosing a type of electricity plan.
-With a smart meter, you can choose between a time of use tariff or a single rate tariff, both of which have advantages and disadvantages.
-However, if you don’t have a smart meter, you can’t choose a time of use electricity plan, which means you won’t be able to tap into cheaper energy rates during the less busy periods of the day, otherwise referred to as off-peak and shoulder rates.
+However, if you don’t have a smart meter, you can’t choose a time-of-use electricity plan, which means you won’t be able to tap into cheaper energy rates during the less busy periods of the day, otherwise referred to as peak and off-peak times

 Are smart meter readings accurate?